urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/08 Generics.md

   }

 Wildcards
- The "?" character is a wildcard that means any type Example public static void processElements(<? extends Parent> elements) {
+  The "?" character is a wildcard that means any type Example
+    public static void processElements(<? extends Parent> elements) {
       // do something...
     }

     public static void processElements2(<? super Child> elements) {
       // do something...
     }
+  Wild cards cannot occur on the right side of the assignment
+    List<? extends Exception> list = new ArrayList<? extends Exception>(); // Incorrect

 Difference between E type and ? type
   E type means the type will always be of E type